 The adoption process explained

-One of our social workers will arrange to visit you in your home.
-They will spend time with you discussing adoption at more length.
+One of our social workers will then arrange to visit you at home.
+They will spend time with you discussing adoption at more length and this is a great chance to have any other questions you have answered, in the privacy of your own home.

-They will need to explore some details with you about your background, health, home and work life.
+We will also explore some more details with you about your reasons for deciding to adopt and other information such as your health, home, relationships and work life.

 Together4Children - Adoption Process - Initial Visit